VH-Lab/NDI-matlab/docs/reference/+ndi/+daq/+system/mfdaq.m.md

   See also: ndi.daq.system.mfdaq, NDI_BASE

-Help for ndi.daq.system.mfdaq/getcache is inherited from superclass NDI.DAQ.SYSTEM
+Help for ndi.daq.system.mfdaq/getcache is inherited from superclass ndi.daq.system
 ```

 ---